 Very Competitive

-They’ll compete with everyone, especially within conversations.
+They’ll compete with everyone, especially in conversations.
 You may also find your narcissistic friend competing with you on many unspoken levels – you just feel it.

 They Thrive on Gossip

-In fact, narcissistic friends love to gossip about others and think it’s their god-given right to pull everyone else down a peg or two.
+Narcissistic friends love to gossip about others and think it’s their God-given right to pull everyone else down a peg or two.
 They are loyal to no one, including you.
-If they’re trashing others, they won’t hesitate to do the same to you.
+If they’re trashing others, know that they won’t hesitate to do the same to you.

 They Won’t Take Accountability